 Our OSHC Service will work in compliance with the National SunSmart Program to ensure children's health and safety is maintained at all times whilst at the Service.
-This policy applies to all activities on and off site.
+This policy has been reviewed and approved by the Schools and Early Childhood lead at SunSmart.
+(2024)